Skip to main content

 Credit card companies are designed to keep you in debt as long as possible.
 By setting your minimum payment at just a fraction of your balance, they ensure that the majority of your payment goes toward interest rather than principal.

 This calculator helps you fight back.
-By visualizing the "real" cost of your debt over time, you can make informed decisions about how to allocate your extra cash.
+By visualizing the "real" cost of your debt over time, you can make informed decisions about how to allocate your extra cash, then use the debt payoff strategy calculator if you have multiple balances or the extra dollar allocator if you are deciding between debt payoff and investing.

 Did you know?